MetaMask/metamask-extension/docs/confirmation-refactoring/confirmation-backend-architecture/README.md

 2. `MessageManagers`:
    There are 3 different message managers responsible for processing signature requests.
 These are detailed [here](https://github.com/MetaMask/metamask-extension/tree/develop/docs/refactoring/signature-request#proposed-refactoring).
 3. `MetamaskController `:
    `MetamaskController ` is responsible for gluing together the different pieces in transaction processing.
-It is reponsible to inject dependencies in `TransactionController`, `MessageManagers`, handle different events, reponse to DAPP requests, etc.
+It is responsible to inject dependencies in `TransactionController`, `MessageManagers`, handling different events, responses to DAPP requests, etc.

 ## Areas of Code Cleanup: